databricks-industry-solutions/context-graph-analytics/README.md

 1. Ensure you have git integration setup in the workspace
 2. Clone this repo to the workspace
-3. Switch to the `staging_latest` branch.
+3. Switch to the `test_drive` branch.
 The deploy folder will contain a generic version of the generated notebooks.
 4. Run the `bronze_sample.py` notebook to load the sample bronze tables
 5. Setup the DLT pipeline job for the edge extraction & aggregation pipelines using the `dlt_edges.sql` notebook.
 6. Run the DLT pipeline job.